ParthGandhiNUS/tp/docs/UserGuide.md

 Student added successfully!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```
-For any student that exists within the programme's master, archive and recently deleted list, the user cannot add new students with a name-phone number pair that matches that of the existing student.
+For any student that exists within the program's master, archive and recently deleted list, the user cannot add new students with a name-phone number pair that matches that of the existing student.

 The following is an example of trying to add a new student that matches the name and phone number of an already existing student.